kaulin/42_push_swap/README.md

 ## Optimisations
 - Checking if the stack is already in ascending order, but doen't necessarily start with the smallest integer (stacks of size 2 always belong to this set).
-- Special cases for stacks of sizes 3-5.
+-  Special, hardcoded, cases for small stack sizes (3-5).
 - Noticing opportunities to utilise double rotate and double reverse rotate.
 - For larger sets, increase the amount of elements left in stack A to prevent (in the worst case) several counts of n/2 rotates.